0xBrian/OmnisChain/README.md

 Compile it!

-if necessary with: ./compile.sh you need jdk-8 as well
+if necessary with: ./compile.sh

+you need jdk-8 as well

 Improve it!

 we love pull requests

-we love issues (resolved ones actually ;-) ) in any case, make sure you leave your ideas at BitBucket assist others on the issue tracker review existing code and pull requests cf. coding guidelines in DEVELOPERS-GUIDE.md Troubleshooting the NRS (OMN Reference Software)
+we love issues (resolved ones actually ;-) )

+assist others on the issue tracker

+review existing code and pull requests

+cf. coding guidelines in DEVELOPERS-GUIDE.md

+Troubleshooting the NRS (OMN Reference Software)

 How to Stop the NRS Server?

 click on OMN Stop icon, or run ./stop.sh